jershbytes/jershbytes/README.md

 🔗 Take a look at my personal website, https://rossjm.dev.

-📝 Browse some of the blog posts I have written [here](https://rossjm.dev/blog/)
+📝 Browse some of the guides I have written https://learn.rossjm.dev

 🧠 learning Python, Ansible and Terraform.